Western North Ridge Stormwater Improvements Phase I

 Improvements will be made in this area where the stream channel is restricted and where there is severe erosion.
 The downstream channel also will be repaired to address flooding and stream erosion concerns along this portion of the stream.

 The project may also include water quality improvements to meet regulatory requirements and to address water quality concerns within the Perry Creek Watershed.
-This includes creating a wetland and enhancing stormwater quality devices that are already upstream.

 - Roadway overtopping of Grist Mill Road.